richb-hanover/CeroWrtScripts/README.md

 ## tunnelbroker.sh

-This script configures CeroWrt to create an IPv6 tunnel to Hurricane Electric at [http://www.tunnelbroker.net/](http://www.tunnelbroker.net/) This is useful if your ISP doesn't offer native IPv6 capabilities.

-There are two steps:
+This script configures CeroWrt to create an IPv6 tunnel.
+It's an easy way to become familiar with IPv6 if your ISP doesn't offer native IPv6 capabilities.
+There are three steps:

-1. Go to the Tunnelbroker.net site to set up your free account.
-There are detailed instructions for setting up an IPv6 tunnel at the
+1. Go to the Hurricane Electric [TunnelBroker.net](http://www.tunnelbroker.net/)  site to set up your free account.
+There are detailed instructions for setting up an account and an IPv6 tunnel at the
    [CeroWrt IPv6 Tunnel page.](http://www.bufferbloat.net/projects/cerowrt/wiki/IPv6_Tunnel)
-2. Run the script below, using the parameters supplied by Tunnelbroker.net
+2. Edit the tunnelbroker.sh script, using the parameters supplied by Tunnelbroker.net.
+They're on the site's "Tunnel Details" page.
+Click on the "Example

-Once you've created your account and set up your first tunnel, go to the TunnelBroker site's "Tunnel Details", and click on the "Example
-Configurations" tab.
-Select "OpenWRT Backfire 10.03.1", and use the info to fill in the corresponding lines of the script.
-Finally, ssh into the
+Configurations" tab and select "OpenWRT Backfire 10.03.1".
+Use the info to fill in the corresponding lines of the script.
-CeroWrt router and execute this script with these steps:
+3. ssh into the CeroWrt router and execute this script with these steps.

         ssh root@172.30.42.1
         cd /tmp
         cat > tunnel.sh
         [paste in the contents of this file, then hit ^D] sh tunnel.sh
         [Restart your router.
 This seems to make a difference.]

 Presto!
-Your tunnel is set up.
-You should now be able
-      communicate directly with IPv6 devices.
+Your tunnel is up!
+Your computer should get a global IPv6 address, and should be able to communicate directly with IPv6 devices on the Internet.
+To test it, try: `ping6 ivp6.google.com`